stefanomolinari123/RT/README.md

 $ rosrun second_assignment user_interface_node
 ```
 This command will run the user interface, which will show the menu.
 In this menu there are four choices:

--if you press 'a'(or 'A') the robot will increase its speed;
+- if you press 'a'(or 'A') the robot will increase its speed;
--if you press 'd'(or 'D') the robot will decrease its speed;
+- if you press 'd'(or 'D') the robot will decrease its speed;
--if you press 'r'(or 'R') the robot will return to its initial position with speeds equal to 0;
+- if you press 'r'(or 'R') the robot will return to its initial position with speeds equal to 0;
--if you press 'q'(or 'Q') you will close the server node;
+- if you press 'q'(or 'Q') you will close the server node;

 ### Running with Launch File ###